-As disclosed in the Group's interim report for the six months ended 31 December 2017, the pachinko and pachislot industry had continued to be affected by the continuous decline in pachinko and pachislot players during the Year.
-Other forms of entertainment in Japan, such as horse racing, web-based gaming and online social gaming continued to draw players away from pachinko halls.
-The "Regulations to Partially Amend Regulations on the Entertainment and Amusement Trades Rationalising Act and Regulations on Certifying Machines and Conducting Type Test on Machines" issued by the National Public Safety of Japan on 1 February 2018 (the "2018 Regulations"), which further limited the gaming element of both pachinko and pachislot machines, further reduced the attractiveness of the game and hence reduced customer traffic.
-According to an independent market research report relating to the latest pachinko industry movement issued in February 2018 by Yano Research Institute Limited, a private market research and consulting firm independent of the Company, there were fewer popular pachinko machine titles released in 2017, which we believe was caused by the lower gaming atmosphere of the industry.
-As a result, pachinko hall operators' selection of machines were limited by the machines available in the market.
+The pachinko and pachislot industry has continued to be affected by the continuous decline in pachinko and pachislot players during FY2019.
+As disclosed in the Group's annual report for FY2018 and interim report for 6M2018, the "Regulations to Partially Amend Regulations on the Entertainment and Amusement Trades Rationalising Act and Regulations on Certifying Machines and Conducting Type Test on Machines" issued by the National Public Safety of Japan on 1 February 2018 (the "2018 Regulations") limited the gaming element of both pachinko and pachislot machines, which reduced attractiveness of the game and hence reduced customer traffic of pachinko halls.
+As pachinko manufacturers' progress in developing new models that meet the new standards was slower than expected, pachinko hall operators' selection of machines were limited by the machines available in the market.
+The pachinko industry is expected to shrink further and remain competitive, with stronger pachinko halls acquiring weaker pachinko halls and adopting aggressive marketing strategies to expand their market share to maintain their financial performance.